visgl/loaders.gl/modules/core/docs/api-reference/parse.md

   - `File` - A browser file object (from drag-and-drop or file selection operations).
   - `Promise` - A promise that resolves to any of the other supported data types can also be supplied.

 - `loaders` - can be a single loader or an array of loaders.
+If single loader is provided, will force to use it.
 If ommitted, will use the list of pre-registered loaders (see `registerLoaders`)

 - `options`: optional, options for the loader (see documentation of the specific loader).